 If there is one challenge that I’ve noticed with online quizzes, it’s how they’re placed within websites.
 They either stick out like a sore thumb and interrupt the whole reading process with their nonconformity, or just break up the page into two different parts.
 The goal here is to make one smooth experience, not break the page into a bunch of pieces.

-Notice how the quiz above doesn’t have borders, and it just sits right in the article.
+A quiz does better when they don’t have borders, and it just sits right in the article.
 It’s not separate in any way, and it seems that all of its parts just come together to form the quiz.
 You can easily take the quiz and move on without thinking it’s a separate action.
 A good goal to strive for is making the quiz a complementary action for the reader, something they would do along with reading the article.

 Quizzes that are placed within articles tend to have higher completion rates and more views than quizzes that are just linked and standalone.
 This is because the user is directly invited to engage with the quiz, rather than clicking on a link that takes them to a dedicated quiz page.